telecomcraft/homelabs/docs/labs/networks/general/exploring-subnets-and-vlans-in-proxmox.md

 ```

 Another huge flurry of broadcast activity!
 My apologies for having you scroll
-through it all, but scanning such outlook, and even better—analyzing what's going
+through it all, but scanning such output, and even better—analyzing what's going
 on—is essential practice.
 Expect lots of output as part of these labs.

 So what did we see in all that?
 The network scan output reported that `host3` and
 `host4` were discovered; did you see where in the packet capture the ARP request
 and replies are?
-And speaking of packet captures, we left `tcpdump` running on
+And speaking of packet captures, we left `tcpdump` running back on
 `host2`, so cancel that now and try to find any broadcasts involving `10.0.20.0/24`.

 Assuming everything was done correctly, there should be nothing from that second